DataDog/application-security-reference-examples/credential_stuffing/README.md

 1. Follow the ASM Referernce Examples README to ensure datadog is connected and the app is running.

 2. Run the Attack

-Ensure you are in the root pf the project directory.
+Ensure you are in the root of the project directory.
 ```
 docker compose --file docker-compose.credential-stuffer.yaml up --build
 ```